Deuteronomy

 And you shall remember all the way which the LORD your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not (Deuteronomy 8:2).

 What is His purpose here?
-It is something quite unexpected and different from the first, "That He might humble you, testing you, to know what was in your heart…" We could interpret the first purpose as meaning that all believers will have a smooth sailing life, but the Lord highlights another purpose here stating that He will test us.
-What does this ‘testing' or trying mean?
+It is quite different and unexpected from the first: “That He might humble you, testing you, to know what was in your heart...”
+We might interpret the first purpose as suggesting that all believers will have an easy life, but the Lord emphasizes another purpose: that He will test us.
+What does this ‘testing’ or trying mean?

-Humility through testingsThe verse says that He tests us in order to know ‘what was in your heart.'
-Doesn't God already know what is in our heart?
-He sure does.
+Humility through testingsThe verse says that He tests us to know ‘what was in your heart.’
+Doesn’t God already know what is in our hearts?
+He definitely does.
 He knows all things.
-Remember how God chose David, the younger son, because his brothers' hearts were not rightly prepared.
-"The Lord looks at the heart" (1 Samuel 16:7).
+Remember how God chose David, the younger son, because his brothers’ hearts were not rightly prepared.
+“The Lord looks at the heart” (1 Samuel 16:7).

 “For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart” (Hebrews 4:12).

-God uses tests for our welfare.
+God uses tests for our benefit.
 He reveals our true strengths and weaknesses to us.
-Our responses reveal our hearts.
-"So then, you will know them by their fruits" (Matthew 7:20).
-We will be deceived about the status of our faith if God does not reveal the weak spots.
-It is much like when we get sick.
-The symptom let's us know we have a certain weakness in our bodies.
-We then seek the Lord to help us get better even though we do not know what the real problem is.
+Our reactions show our hearts.
+“So then, you will know them by their fruits” (Matthew 7:20).
+We can be mistaken about the state of our faith if God does not expose our weak spots.
+It's similar to when we get sick.
+The symptoms tell us we have a specific weakness in our bodies.
+We then turn to the Lord for help to recover, even though we may not know the exact problem.

-Isn't this special?
-We do not admit it, but everyone who has walked through difficult times will find God sweeter and more glorious.
+Isn’t this special?
+We don't admit it, but everyone who has gone through tough times will find God more sweet and glorious.

-So how does this fit into your perspective of life?
-Are you ready to accept these testings?
-If you hang on to the things in the world, you will see that the very thing you hang on to means that you are not ready for a testing in life.
-Your trial will feel worse than it is.
-There are reports about how people are getting very insecure of their financial security, environmental chaos, etc. Instead we need to sit back and give the Lord all that we have so that when the time comes for the testing, we will not doubt the Lord's motivation of love but trust Him.
-He might want to test our faith and see how deep our faith goes.
+How does this fit into your view of life?
+Are you prepared to face these challenges?
+If you cling to worldly things, you'll see that doing so indicates you're not ready for life's tests.
+Your trial may seem worse than it actually is.
+There are reports about people feeling very insecure about their financial stability, environmental chaos, and more.
+Instead, we should step back and offer everything to the Lord so that when testing comes, we won't doubt His love but trust Him.
+He may want to test our faith and see how deep it runs.

-God also wants us to remember how He specially cares for us.
+God also wants us to remember how He uniquely cares for us.
 He is good.
-Points one and two are interrelated with this one.
+Points one and two are connected to this one.

 8:3 And He humbled you and let you be hungry, and fed you with manna which you did not know, nor did your fathers know, that He might make you understand that man does not live by bread alone, but man lives by everything that proceeds out of the mouth of the LORD.”

 God does humble His people.
-He humbled the Israelites in the desert.
-He had them become hungry.
+He humbled the Israelites in the desert, causing them to become hungry.
 Hunger is a very desperate need.
-Sometimes man is so consumed in his perspective of life, though, that there is no other way to correct man's waywardness other than through destroying the very things that he cherishes.
-You, like I, would not like to go through times of hunger.
-God has a clear purpose, however.
-We need to understand something.
-This understanding is so important that the Lord Jehovah is willing to break our personal piggy banks and bring our societies through chaotic times.
+Sometimes, however, man is so consumed with his own perspective on life that the only way to correct his waywardness is by destroying the very things he cherishes.
+Like me, you likely would prefer to avoid times of hunger.
+Yet, God has a clear purpose.
+We must understand this: it is so important that the Lord Jehovah is willing to break our personal piggy banks and lead our societies through chaotic times.

 The Lord is intimately involved in your life.

-They had was a sense of independence combined with naivety.
-They thought they were doing fine on their own.
-God really did not have a significant place in their lives.
-They thought He did, but it quite quickly became evident that they really didn't trust God.
-They only superficially believed He made and sustained the world.
-But they forgot what it practically meant.
-We will speak more on this later.
-But before moving on, let us look at one more important purpose verse in Deuteronomy 8.
+They had a sense of independence mixed with naivety.
+They believed they were doing well on their own.
+God really didn't play a significant role in their lives.
+They thought He did, but it quickly became clear that they didn’t truly trust God.
+They only superficially believed He made and sustains the world.
+However, they overlooked what that practically meant.
+We will talk more about this later.
+But before moving on, let's look at one more important purpose verse in Deuteronomy 8.

 But you shall remember the LORD your God, for it is He who is giving you power to make wealth, that He may confirm His covenant which He swore to your fathers, as it is this day.
 (Deuteronomy 8:18).

-God is the wealth machine.
-I doubt this is taught in our economic courses, but it should be.
-Again, we hope to address this later, but for the purpose here we see that God wants us to know that He is the One who gives us wealth.
-It is not because we are great or clever.
-In this case, He did it to confirm a promise He made to their forefathers.
-God would give them the land.
-God would provide them with a good land.
+God is the ultimate source of wealth.
+I doubt this is covered in our economic courses, but it should be.
+We hope to discuss this more later, but for now, it’s clear that God wants us to understand that He is the One who gives us wealth.
+It’s not because we are great or clever.
+In this case, He did it to confirm a promise He made to their ancestors.
+God promised to give them the land and to provide a good land for them.

-God's purpose here goes beyond this generation of Israelites.
-It is not because of them God is making them wealthy.
-In a sense, they are only incidental.
-God is giving them these things because He promised their fathers.
-It is the faith of their forefathers, not their faith.
-At the same time it reminds us how important it is to get a right perspective of our lives.
-Sometimes we look far too narrowly and do not think of God's purposes that shape my life (Why did God create me?) or too ungrateful (forgetting the blessings that come through my parents and those around me).
+God’s purpose here goes beyond this generation of Israelites.
+It’s not because of them that God is making them wealthy; in a sense, they are just incidental.
+God is giving them these blessings because He promised their ancestors.
+It’s the faith of their forefathers, not their own faith.
+At the same time, it reminds us how important it is to have the right perspective on our lives.
+Sometimes, we look too narrowly and don’t consider God’s larger purposes that shape our lives (“Why did God create me?”), or we become ungrateful, forgetting the blessings that come through our parents and those around us.

 1) God wants to prosper us

-Never doubt God's good intentions!
-We are to embrace God's good purposes.
-We build up our faith and ward against doubt by remembering God's good purposes even in difficult times.
+Never doubt God’s good intentions!
+We should embrace God’s good purposes.
+We strengthen our faith and combat doubt by recalling God’s good purposes, even during difficult times.

 2) God will try our hearts

 Expect trials.
 Learn from them.
-God allows these difficult times to nurture a deeper faith in us so that He can further bless us, "to do good for you in the end."
+God permits these tough times to strengthen your faith so that He can bless you more, "to do good for you in the end.”

 3) God is involved in your life

 Welcome His involvement.
 Work with Him!
-God is involved in the details of our lives" (Deism believes in a false god.
-The Creator God might have rested one day but is very involved in rescuing them now.
-Remember that it is essential to break out of secularism.
-That thought that God does not play an important role in caring, providing and running this world.
-These thoughts bound up in evolution and scattered everywhere in materialistic ads denies God's power and presence.
-This is exact opposite of what is true, God is all powerful and shows His love through what He provides.
+God is involved in the details of our lives.
+(Deism believes in a false god.)
+The Creator God might have rested one day, but He is very involved in rescuing us now.
+Remember that it is essential to break out of secularism — the idea that God does not play an important role in caring for, providing for, and running this world.
+These thoughts, rooted in evolution and scattered throughout materialistic ads, deny God’s power and presence.
+This is the opposite of the truth; God is all-powerful and shows His love through what He provides.

 __________

-Let's now understand how our life's experience fit into our spiritual growth from this study on Deuteronomy 8.
+Let’s now understand how our life experiences fit into our spiritual growth from this study on Deuteronomy 8.

 Next -> B.) Understand life’s experiences